benchmarkscg/blog-content/posts/my-road-to-become-a-cmse.md

 ---

 The road to become a CMSE® – Certified Machinery Safety Expert (TÜV NORD) was rough.
-This certification isn't easy, though I don't plan to demotivate you — rather, I want to share my experience.
+This certification isn't easy, though I don't plan to demotivate you — rather, I want to share my experience, that's it.

 I had to deep dive into harmonized ISO standards under 2006/42/EC.
 Understanding the difference between somewhat similar standards such as IEC 61508 and ISO 13849 was a challenge on its own.